DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-25 MC Concept Feedback.md

 - Allister is supposed to be a little older (early 30s) and we want the design to reflect that
 - Also, we want the design to look a little less "cute"
-	- At first glance, people's
+	- At first glance, people's first reactions shouldn't be "look at this little guy"
+- Also, we want the design